ESSS/alfasim-sdk/docs/source/plugins/03_plugin_structure.rst

 Pyinvoke tasks
 --------------

-Except for creating the plugin structure, all other activities that you might want to perform, you will use ``pyinvoke`` tasks.

-Below there is detailed list on what they are meant to do.
-However, in general, the tasks that you will use the most are ``compile``, ``package`` and ``update``.
+Once the plugin structure is created, you can perform all necessary activities using ``pyinvoke`` tasks, with ``compile``, ``package``  and ``update`` beeing the most commonly used during plugin development.
+Below you can find a list of all available along with their descriptions.

 .. invoke::
    :module: alfasim_sdk.default_tasks